mehrab7647/Penny-Hoarder/README.md

 # 📰 Final Assignment (6) | QnA Website
-This website allows users to create an account, login, post questions and answers.
+This website allows users to create an account, login, post blogs and answers.

 ## Features
 ```